AUSL

 Competed with Team Mexico at 2020 Olympics

-Personal: McQuillin's proudest moment was representing her family as a member of Team Mexico and qualifying for the 2020 Tokyo Olympics.
-She says "Be where your feet are" is her favorite piece of advice.
-McQuillin's hobbies include cooking, reading, going to coffee shops, shopping, and working out.
-She also enjoys watching college softball, along with interior design and home renovation.
+Personal: McQuillin was named an assistant softball coach at Southern Utah on July 30, 2024.
+She helped mentor the Thunderbirds to a No. 3 seed in the 2025 Western Athletic Conference Championship after the team posted a 13-11 league record.
+McQuillin’s proudest moment was representing her family as a member of Team Mexico and qualifying for the 2020 Tokyo Olympics.
+Her favorite piece of advice is to “Be where your feet are.”
+Her hobbies include cooking, reading, visiting coffee shops, shopping, and working out.
+She also enjoys watching college softball, as well as interior design and home renovation.
 McQuillin has been legally blind in her left eye since birth.
 Her uncle, Tim Quintanilla, played baseball at USC.
-She has a Great Dane named Fenway after Fenway Park in Boston and an English bulldog named Bru.
-If she were not a softball player, she would want to be either a neonatal nurse or doctor, work in forensics and crime scene units, or work in interior design.
-McQuillin participated in soccer, dance, tae kwon do, piano lessons, and swimming as a child.
-Her walk-up songs are "Bossy" by Kelis and "Daisy" by Ashnikko.
-She lists former Arizona Head Softball Coach Mike Candrea among the people who have made a difference in her life and became starstruck when she met Shemar Moore before the ESPYs in 2014.
+She has a Great Dane named Fenway, named after Fenway Park in Boston, and an English bulldog named Bru.
+If she were not a softball player, McQuillin says she would want to be either a neonatal nurse or doctor, work in forensics and crime scene units, or pursue a career in interior design.
+As a child, she participated in soccer, dance, tae kwon do, piano lessons, and swimming.
+Her walk-up songs are “Bossy” by Kelis and “Did It on ‘Em” by Nicki Minaj.
+She lists former Arizona head softball coach Mike Candrea among the people who have made a difference in her life, and models her game after Susie Parra.
+McQuillin considers her father, Ron, one of her idols because of his perseverance.
+She says she felt starstruck when she met Shemar Moore before the ESPYs in 2014.

 2024 Championship Season: McQuillin ended her sixth Athletes Unlimited Pro Softball season with a 23rd place standing after accumulating 1,242 leaderboard points, including 840 win points.
 She tied for fourth in the league with 160 MVP points and earned four Game MVP commendations, ranking third in the circuit.
 McQuillin also tallied 242 stat points.
 She served as a team captain during Week Two and Week Three.
 McQuillin appeared in 10 games with six starts, compiling a 6-3 record and a 3.03 earned run average.
 She ranked fourth in the league with 26 strikeouts and 34.2 innings pitched.
 McQuillin opened the season with an MVP 2 performance against Team Svekis, throwing 3.0 innings of scoreless relief with two strikeouts.
 She also claimed an MVP 3 certificate in her July 27 start against Team Romero, posting three strikeouts over 3.0 innings while allowing one run on two hits.
 McQuillin closed the season with six strikeouts over 6.0 innings in a victory over Team Lorenz.
 She started Week Four with back-to-back victories in relief against Team Kilfoyl and Team Faraimo.
 McQuillin threw a career-high 7.1 innings, allowing just three hits in an August 4 triumph over Team Kilfoyl.
 She recorded 100 or more leaderboard points in a game six times, including four outings with 150 or more points.